Having a motorcycle means—you either already HAVE a motorcycle storage shed or you NEED one real bad.

 Motorcycle Storage Ideas

 There are several options.
-For instance, a bike cover like this one by Bike Shield can be sufficient.
+For instance, a bike cover like this one by Bike Shield can be a sufficient bike storage option.

 Or there's always a portable shed tent like this one by Gino Development.

 Another option is to set aside space in your garage specifically for your motorcycle.

 But . . . the ideal bike storage option is a shed.